agn453/HI-TECH-Z80-C/README.md

 * Record the number of UNUSED bytes in the last sector (used by ISX for ISIS emulation)

+NB: The compiler release V3.09-13 was set to select this via an ```EXACT``` environment variable (defined in the 0:A:ENVIRON file).
+This feature has been removed from the current release V3.09-14 (and subsequent versions) and replaced with the following.

 The start-up module (CRTCPM.OBJ) detects whether you are running the compiler under CP/M 2 or CP/M 3 (or DOS Plus) and defaults a global variable ```_exact``` to enable DOS Plus interpretation of exact file